The Unbearable Slowness of Being: Why do we live at 10 bits/s?: Outer brain vs inner brain

 \section{Outer brain vs inner brain}

-Here we consider some promising research directions related to the central paradox.
-To recapitulate, the discrepancy between peripheral processing and central cognition suggests that the brain operates in two distinct modes: The ``outer brain'' is closely connected to the external world through sensory inputs and motor outputs.
-This is a realm of high dimensionality: many millions of sensory receptors and muscle fibers, and the information rates are extremely high.
+The discrepancy between peripheral processing and central cognition suggests that the brain operates in two distinct modes: The ``outer brain'' is closely connected to the external world through sensory inputs and motor outputs.
+This is a realm of high dimensionality: many millions of sensory receptors and muscle fibers, and extremely high information rates.
 The ``inner brain'', on the other hand, operates on a dramatically reduced data stream, filtered to the essential few bits that matter for behavior at any one moment.
 The challenge for the inner brain is to combine the animal's goals with current inputs from the world and previous memories to make decisions and trigger new actions.
 The information rates are very low, but the processing must remain flexible because context and goals can shift at a moment's notice.
-A number of interesting research questions emerge regarding the relationship between the inner and outer brain. \footnote{Note that inner/outer are not anatomical terms, but reflect the relation to the sensory/motor periphery.}
+A number of interesting research questions emerge regarding the relationship between the inner and outer brain.

+First, how can the inner and the outer brain communicate?
+The slow inner brain listening to the sensory onslaught from the outer brain seems like `drinking from the Hoover Dam'.
+The rate of water flow through the Hoover Dam is $\sim 10^8$ times the rate of human drinking, the same ratio as between information rates in the outer vs the inner brain (Eqn \ref{eq:sifting}).
+Presumably, the matching occurs in multiple steps, along some graded continuum of information rate.
+For example, at the output of the retina, the image information has already been reduced by a factor of 10 or more, leaving only image features that are useful in downstream processing~\citep{roska_retina_2014, field_information_2007, wassle_parallel_2004}.
+Given the large sifting number (Eqn \ref{eq:sifting}), there are many log units of visual compression that remain to be understood.